 Show or hide Sentiment within your Coverage Reports

 Don’t want to see Sentiment in your Coverage Reports and exports?
-You can easily hide the sentiment analysis in your Coverage Report by following the steps below.
+You can easily show or hide the sentiment analysis in your Coverage Report by following the steps below.